Deaerator: Thermal deaerators

-Spray and tray-type deaerator
+Tray-type

-The typical spray & tray-type deaerator in Figure 1 has a vertical domed deaeration section mounted above a horizontal boiler feedwater storage vessel.
+The tray-type deaerator has a vertical domed deaeration section mounted above a horizontal boiler feedwater storage vessel.
 Boiler feedwater enters the vertical deaeration section through spray valves above the perforated trays and then flows downward through the perforations.
 Low-pressure deaeration steam enters below the perforated trays and flows upward through the perforations.
 Combined action of spray valves & trays guarantees very high performance because of longer contact time between steam and water.
 Some designs use various types of packed beds, rather than perforated trays, to provide good contact and mixing between the steam and the boiler feed water.

 The steam strips the dissolved gas from the boiler feedwater and exits via the vent valve at the top of the domed section.
-This vent valve should not be opened sufficiently the deaerator will not work properly, causing high oxygen content in the feed water going to the boilers.
-Should the boiler not have an oxygen-content analyser, a high level in the boiler chlorides may indicate the vent valve not being far enough open.
+If this vent valve has not be opened sufficiently, the deaerator will not work properly, resulting in feed water with a high oxygen content going to the boilers.
+Should the boiler not have an oxygen-content analyzer, a high level in the boiler chlorides may indicate the vent valve not being far enough open.
 Some designs may include a vent condenser to trap and recover any water entrained in the vented gas.
 The vent line usually includes a valve and just enough steam is allowed to escape with the vented gases to provide a small visible telltale plume of steam.

 The deaerated water flows down into the horizontal storage vessel from where it is pumped to the steam generating boiler system.
 Low-pressure heating steam, which enters the horizontal vessel through a Sparge Pipe in the bottom of the vessel, is provided to keep the stored boiler feedwater warm.
 Stainless steel material is recommended for the sparger pipe.
 External insulation of the vessel is typically provided to minimize heat loss.